The influenza surveillance section of PHE's Respiratory Disease Department coordinates and collates flu surveillance for the UK.

 As denominator data are available (the total number of patients tested for each virus) we can examine trends in the proportion of samples positive for each virus on a weekly basis.

-A sample of influenza-positive specimens are tested for susceptibility to antiviral drugs at VRD.
+A sample of influenza-positive specimens are tested for susceptibility to antiviral drugs at RVU.
 We can fully test a viral isolate to see if it will grow in the presence of an antiviral drug.
-However this process can take a long time and in some cases it is not possible to grow an isolate from a sample.
+However, this process can take a long time and in some cases it is not possible to grow an isolate from a sample.

 In the 2007 to 2008 season a strain of H1 influenza arose which was resistant to oseltamivir (Tamiflu), because of a specific genetic mutation (H275Y).

-From the 2010 to 2011 season onward regional laboratories in England have the capability to test for antiviral resistance.
-VRD at Colindale confirms all resistant specimens.
+Since the 2010 to 2011 season, regional laboratories in England have been able to test for antiviral resistance.
+RVU at Colindale confirms all resistant specimens.

-The healthcare associated infections (HCAI) team at PHE Colindale analyse bacterial susceptibility to certain pathogens, known to cause pneumonia as a secondary infection to influenza, using data from regional laboratories.
+The healthcare associated infections (HCAI) team at PHE Colindale analyse antibiotic susceptibility for certain bacterial pathogens, known to cause pneumonia as a secondary infection to influenza, using data from regional laboratories.
 The team monitors trends in age and region over time.

 Disease severity and mortality data

-- A national mandatory collection reports the number of confirmed influenza cases admitted to Intensive Care Units (ICU) and number of confirmed influenza deaths in ICU by trust across the UK.
-A confirmed case is ‘an individual with a laboratory confirmed influenza infection admitted to ICU’.
+- USISS mandatory scheme: a national mandatory collection (USISS mandatory ICU scheme) is operating in co-operation with the Department of Health and Social Care and NHS Digital to report the number of confirmed influenza cases admitted to intensive care units (ICU) and high dependency units (HDU) and number of confirmed influenza deaths in ICU/HDU across the UK - a confirmed case is defined as an individual with a laboratory confirmed influenza infection admitted to ICU/HDU

-- We have recruited NHS Trusts in England to a sentinel scheme to record the weekly number of laboratory confirmed influenza cases hospitalised at all levels of hospital care, also sorted by flu type or subtype, and age group.
-Where available, we will report further epidemiological data on confirmed cases admitted to ICU and HDU.
-See
+- USISS sentinel scheme: we have recruited NHS trusts in England to a sentinel scheme to record the weekly number of laboratory confirmed influenza cases hospitalised at all levels of hospital care, also sorted by flu type or sub type, and age group - where available, we will report further epidemiological data on children aged 16-years and under admitted to hospital with confirmed influenza

 EuroMoMo (Mortality Monitoring in Europe) is a project to calculate age-specific and region-specific excess mortality rates across England and Wales.